-- o If ePollbooks are being used, follow instructions provided by local election official. - 5.
-Hand the receipt to the Ballot Judge for a ballot & bring it out to the voter.

-- 6. Have the voter fill out the ballot.
-Provide assistance as needed. - 7.
-Place the ballot into the ballot box. - 8.
-For public health purposes, your local official may have further instructions about curbside voting.
+- o If electronic rosters are being used, follow instructions provided by local election official. - 5.
+Hand the receipt to the Ballot Judge for a ballot & bring it out to the voter. - 6.
+Have the voter fill out the ballot.
+Aid as needed. - 7.
+Place the ballot into the ballot box.

-Keep in mind that if only one election judge remains in the polling place while other election judges administer curbside voting, that election judge may not approve an Election Day registration application & then provide a ballot to the same voter.
+Keep in mind that if only one election judge remains in the polling place while other election judges administer curbside voting, that election judge may not approve an Election Day registration application and then provide a ballot to the same voter.